-In the event of a weather emergency which might affect class schedules, the College of Pharmacy will follow the guidelines as provided by the University of South Carolina.
+In the event of an inclement weather situation which might affect P1, P2,or P3 didactic class/lab schedules on the Columbia campus, the College of Pharmacy will follow the guidelines as provided by the University of South Carolina.

-The Greenville Campus Clinical Associate Dean or designee will notify students on the Greenville campus about any changes in class schedules due to inclement weather.
-Students should check the College of Pharmacy website for additional information.
+The Greenville Campus Director of Pharmacy Education will notify students via email and through additional communication mechanisms specific to Greenville Campus students about any changes in class schedules due to inclement weather.

-In the event that the weather emergency affects only one campus, then classes/labs will occur at the unaffected campus, if lectures/labs were scheduled from the unaffected campus on that day.
-Lectures will either be recorded, provided via synchronous web-based instruction, or alternate arrangements made available to all College of Pharmacy students whose campus was affected.
+In the event that inclement weather affects only one campus, then classes/labs will occur at the unaffected campus, if classes/labs were scheduled to originate from the unaffected campus on that day.
+Classes will either be recorded, provided via synchronous web-based instruction, or alternate arrangements made available to all College of Pharmacy students whose campus was affected.

 Temporary Student Attendance at an Alternate Campus

 Students may request to temporarily transfer to an alternate campus for a limited time period (less than 1 semester).
 Reasons for the request may be self/family health issues or personal issues.
 The student must meet with the Associate Dean for Student Affairs and Diversity to discuss the circumstances.
 If the Associate Dean for Student Affairs and Diversity deems the request valid, the alternate campus will be contacted to determine if any space or other applicable issues prevent the student from completing this temporary transfer.
 Upon approval, the student must submit in writing a request for the transfer as well as the time period involved to the Associate Dean for Student Affairs and Diversity.